dimitrietataru/csharpstyle/README.md

       * **=>** - after lambda operator
       * **{**  - before opening curly brackets for in-line initializations
       * before logical operators
-    * Split method arguments by the following rule: **all on same line, or all on different line**.
+    * Split method arguments by the following rule: **all on same line, or all on own line**.

         ✔
         ``` csharp